 Across RELX

-The CEO is responsible to the Board for environmental performance; the CEOs of our business areas are responsible for complying with environmental policy, legislation and regulations and the CFO is our most senior environmental advocate.
-Our Global Head of Corporate Responsibility engages with the Board on environmental issues and we work with Environmental Champions and dedicated engineering, design and real estate specialists to improve efficiency wherever possible in our portfolio.
+The CEO is responsible to the Board for environmental performance, and the CFO is our most senior environmental advocate.
+The CEOs of our business areas are responsible for complying with relevant environmental policy, legislation and regulations.
+The Global Head of Corporate Responsibility engages with the Board on environmental issues, and we work with Environmental Champions and dedicated engineering, design and real estate specialists to improve efficiency wherever possible in our portfolio.

 In creating and delivering our products and services we have an impact on the environment through carbon emissions, energy and water usage.
-But more important is our portfolio of environmental research, products and services, which spread environmental knowledge, good practice and action.
+But where we can make the biggest difference is in our portfolio of environmental research, products and services, which further knowledge, promote best practice and inspire meaningful action.

 Absolute performance Intensity ratio